taogen-docs/resources-of-learning/#cs-foundations.md

 - Linux Kernel Development (2010) by Robert Love
 - Windows Internals (2009) by Russinovich and Solomon
 - UNIX Systems for Modern Architectures (1994) by Schimmel.
+- Advanced Programming in the UNIX Environment, Third Edition by W. Richard Stevens
+- The Linux Programming Interface by Michael Kerrisk

 ### Computer Network